AI Documentary Maker: Complete Guide

 What you will learn

 Documentary filmmaking has always been expensive.
-A professional 10-minute documentary typically costs $10,000 to $100,000 when you account for research, scriptwriting, filming (or footage licensing), editing, narration, music licensing, color grading, and sound mixing.
+A professional 10-minute documentary typically costs $10,000 to $100,000 when you account for research, scriptwriting, filming (or footage licensing), editing, narration, and music licensing.
 This cost barrier means that most stories never get told.
 Independent filmmakers cannot afford it.
 Educators cannot justify it.
 YouTube creators cannot scale it.

 Understanding the technology helps you use it better.
 A modern AI documentary production pipeline involves at least six distinct stages, each powered by different AI models working in coordination.